SonyCSLParis/ssl-singer-identity/README.md

 Singer Identity Representation Learning using Self-Supervised Techniques
 ==============================

-Learning representations of singing voice using self-supervised learning

-# Singer identity representations

 This repository contains the code and models of the paper: [Singer Identity Representation Learning using Self-Supervised Techniques](link_to_the_paper).
-You can find additional visualizations and supplementary material [here](https://sites.google.com/view/singer-representation-learning).
+You can find additional visualizations of the singer embeddings and supplementary material [here](https://sites.google.com/view/singer-representation-learning).

-Bernardo Torres, Stefan Lattner and Gaël Richard
+*Bernardo Torres, Stefan Lattner and Gaël Richard*

 TODO
 - improve these images (or remove them completely)